Aarception/Mo-information-security-portfolio/README.md

 ###### Trust Infrastructure Research with original Git timestamps migration: https://github.com/Aarception/Trust_Infrastructure

-##### My statement about July 16 was a response to the TIG speech act.
-I wanted to withdraw, but the portal does not allow it(*).
+##### My statement about July 16 was mentioned, because  I wanted to withdraw, but the portal does not allow it(*).
 I appreciate the return and thank you for the opportunity.
 My consideration of July 17th cannot be superseded.

 ##### As a result, the promises I made and the recognition I paid to the institution are still in effect.